kittenarmy/micropython-font-to-py/FONT_TO_PY.md

 ## 3.2 The font file

-Assume that the you have employed the utility to create a file `myfont.py`.
+Assume that you have employed the utility to create a file `myfont.py`.
 In your code you will issue:

 ```python